Home Surveys

 Repair Costs

 Want to know costs?
-Add repair estimates to help assist budgeting after purchase. + £95.
+Add repair estimates to help assist sales negotiations and budgeting after purchase. + £100

-Investing in the right RICS home survey can save you from unexpected issues and unanticipated costs in the future.
-To whomever you choose to conduct your survey, we advise you to ensure they are a member of the R.I.C.S and adequately experienced.
+Investing in the right RICS home survey can save you from unexpected issues and unanticipated costs.
+Who ever you decide to choose conduct your survey, they should ideally be recommended by someone you know who is a member of the R.I.C.S with adequate experience in the field.